zmahfuz0613/react-atm-lab/README.md

 3. Add a `balance` property to `state`, and set to 0 initially, in the Account component.

-4. Create an event listener that stores the current value in the input to state. (**Hint**: this code will be similar to what you did in the password validator lab)
+4. Create an event listener that stores the current value in the input to state. (**Hint**: this code will be similar to what you did in the password validator code along.
+You will need two variables in state, one to store the current balance, one to store what is typed in the input box)

 5. When the `Deposit` button is clicked, you should add the amount entered in the text field to the balance